 Risks related to the ptosis surgery include under correction (eyelid too low), over correction (eyelid too high), eye exposure, scarring, infection, bleeding, excessive scarring and undesirable cosmetic result.
 Ptosis surgery is performed in ways to minimize these risks.
 If the eyelid shape, height or symmetry requires enhancement, additional surgery is indicated.
 Dr. Prasad is committed to helping his patients achieve the results which are most satisfactory and has a well established record of successful surgical outcomes.

-While some people recommend alternatives solution to fix a droopy eye, by getting enough sleep, using injectable such as Botox or Restylane, and eye exercises with a patch to strengthen the levator muscle; none of those options will help correct the ptosis as well as surgery.
+While some people recommend alternative solutions to fix a droopy eye, by getting enough sleep, using injectables such as Botox or Restylane, and eye exercises with a patch to strengthen the levator muscle; none of those options will help correct the ptosis as well as surgery.

 Blepharoptosis is another term for ptosis surgery, whereas blepharoplasty is a term to describe eye lift surgery – the cosmetic procedure for the upper or lower eyelid to improve the appearance around the eye for excess upper eyelid skin or puffy eye bags.